“The things you own end up owning you. It’s only after you lose everything that you’re free to do anything.”

 Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it and all the protective possessions and people that you have accumulated around you that block you from experiencing it.

-Your job is to come out of the cocoon.
+However we do it, our job is to come out of the cocoon.
 The sun is always, and will always be, shining.

 (Photo by Łukasz Lech)